• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans.
+After the German invasion of Poland in 09.1939 and the beginning of World War II, after the start of the German occupation, arrested on 08.09.1939 by the Germans as a hostage, probably under threat of „death, in the event of Polish resistance to soldiers of the German Wehrmacht”.
+The Germans occupied Rogoźno the day before, 07.09.1939.

-Marched out in unknown direction and prob. murdered — executed — on the same day.
+Taken out in an unknown direction and prob. murdered — shot on the same day.
+There were then several similar incidents in Rogoźno, in which Poles fell victim to „unknown perpetrators”.

 cause of death